LudSkywalker/serempre/readme.md

 MYSQL_PASSWORD=

 ## Database
-Create an db with de name "bykfnabpbn8vqi39xlct" into MYSQL
+Create an db with name "bykfnabpbn8vqi39xlct" into your MYSQL
 ## Scripts
 First move into server and open your terminal there,after type "npm i" to download all modules